 The study contrasted CarePrecise's primary source data with the AMA Masterfile, finding that, compared to the NPPES, the AMA Masterfile contains some additional information on providers, while including fewer physicians due to the opt-out option offered by the AMA.
 While CarePrecise starts with the NPPES data, additional data is merged in from sources such as the federal Provider Enrollment, Chain, and Ownership System (PECOS) and from millions of Medicare claims, including much of what the study cited was missing from the NPPES, such as medical schools attended and graduation date, and number of years in practice, as well as sanction information from the List of Excluded Individuals and Entities (LEIE) database managed by the CMS Office of Inspector General.

-The CarePrecise Master Bundle now contains more information than the AMA Masterfile and SK&A, including practice affiliations and hospital affiliations, and additional information is available in CarePrecise's Authoritative Hospital Database (AHD) and Authoritative Physician Database (APD).
+The CarePrecise Master Bundle now contains more information than the AMA Masterfile and SK&A, including practice affiliations and hospital affiliations, PAC ID, Medicare enrollment ID, graduation year, estimated years in practice, and group size.
+Additional information is available in CarePrecise's Authoritative Hospital Database (AHD) and Authoritative Physician Database (APD), including health system affiliation, procedure volumes, staffing levels, and patients served.
 CarePrecise Platinum and the CarePrecise Gold packages include econometric data and Zip5 geo-coding (with per-address geocoding available separately).
 Overall, CarePrecise data packages are far less costly, and more comprehensive.
-CarePrecise also offers email addresses for providers, with exceptionally affordable pricing.
-Custom email packages are also available, permitting buyers to identify specific criteria, such as geographic location, practice description (by taxonomy code), etc. Most CarePrecise data packages include the exclusive CoLoCode™ – a hyper-conformed version of the practice location data used to locate providers working at any given practice location.

-In 2020, five years since the study, work environments and financial incentives have made a positive impact on healthcare provider data quality in the NPPES.
+In 2021, six years since the study, work environments and financial incentives have made a positive impact on healthcare provider data quality in the NPPES.
 It is time that a follow-up study be conducted, ideally one that samples other key provider types including practice groups, and dental, vision care, and mental health providers, as well as pharmacies and medical laboratories.